alobcan/alobcan/README.md

 Always open to collaborating on projects and innovative/disruptive ideas.

-Currently working on improve my abilities in Java / Spring.
+Currently working as a Backend developer with Spring Boot.

+Also I'm currently learning Next.JS

 Open to learn some mobile development.